daveKoala/blog/_posts/2025-03-12-deterministic-randomness-shuffling-with-seeds.md

 - Shuffling arrays predictably (e.g., ordering test questions the same way for all users with the same seed).
 - Procedural generation in games (e.g., generating maps, terrain, or enemy placement).
-- Consistent randomized behavior in experiments.
+- Consistent randomized behaviour in experiments.

 To achieve this, we need: